If you own a golf cart, you are probably wondering how long do golf cart batteries last? This is a very normal thing to be concerned with.

 Newer automatic chargers have a sensor that makes them shut down when the battery is fully charged.
 The flow of electricity also slows down as the battery is close to saturation.

-If you have a manual charger that doesn’t have a timer, I suggest you set an alarm yourself.
+If you have a trickle charger that doesn’t have a timer, I suggest you set an alarm yourself.
 Overcharging your golf cart battery will vastly reduce its lifespan.

 Do some research and make sure you get your golf cart battery from a legitimate and reputed brand.
 There’s no other way of making sure the battery is of good quality.
 Good customer reviews are also a good indicator of the product’s quality.